gmaheshraju/gmaheshraju/README.md

 ### Hi 👋 My name is <b> Mahesh </b>

-Senior Full Stack developer.Coding enthusiast with strong development skills, eager to learn new technologies, and experienced as a freelancer
+Senior Full Stack Engineer.Coding enthusiast with strong development skills, eager to learn new technologies, and experienced as a freelancer

 1. 🔭 Currently engaged in various backend and frontend projects utilizing a wide range of technologies such as React, Node.js, AWS, Java, Serverless, JavaScript, Angular, Spring Boot, and Microservices architecture.
 My focus lies in developing enterprise applications that run seamlessly on multi-cloud platforms.
 2. 🌱 As an individual contributor, I possess comprehensive expertise in all aspects of the software development lifecycle, including design, development, deployment, delivery, upgrades, and automation.